Why the Triangle?

 Click here for a quick rundown of the local amenities and check out our businesses page for our neighborhood businesses!

 At the heart of the Triangle is a 32 acre campus that used to house the United Theological Seminary, with grounds designed by the Olmsted brothers whose family designed New York City's Central Park.
-The Omega Baptist Church that now owns the property set up the Omega Community Development Corporation (OCDC) that has acquired most of the funding needed to build a community center, called the Hope Center for Families, focusing on health, education, and workforce development.
+The Omega Baptist Church that now owns the property set up the Omega Community Development Corporation (OCDC) that has built a community center, called the Hope Center for Families, focusing on health (Dayton Children's), education (Mini University), and workforce development (Sinclair College).
 Omega has partnered with Miller Valentine Affordable Housing (MVAH) to bring the Omega Senior Lofts to the property.
-The Senior Lofts are already under construction, and the Hope Center is not far behind.

 The area just across Salem Avenue from the Triangle has just lost a large hospital.
 Many possibilities have been discussed for this “anchor site” for the whole area.
 Take a look at the current ideas here to see what the consultants from The Phoenix Next Project and the area residents together are suggesting as appropriate uses.
-Very exciting, and another opportunity for neighborhood involvement.
+So far, the Dayton YMCA, Wright State University, and the Home Ownership Center will be joining Premeir health as they open new doctors' offices and an urgent care on the site.

 Also, the Triangle faces the main artery running up from the river and downtown, Salem Avenue (aka the Peace Corridor).
 Click here to see what the Salem Avenue Peace Corridor organization is working with the City to bring about!

-The future home of the Gem City Market co-op is just a couple of minutes down Salem Avenue as you head toward downtown.
-It's slated to be Dayton's first full service grocery store in downtown Dayton in decades.
-The market is in in the final stages of fundraising and hopes to begin construction toward the end of 2019.
-Current plans for the market include fresh meat and produce, a demonstration kitchen, a minute clinic, coffee shop, and community space.
+The Gem City Market co-op is just a couple of minutes down Salem Avenue as you head toward downtown.
+It's Dayton's first full service grocery store in downtown Dayton in decades.
+The market includes fresh meat and produce, a demonstration kitchen, a minute clinic, coffee shop, and community space.

 Sites and Statistics